 Employers face many challenges trying to enforce drug testing regulations for their employees.

-While there are generally well-documented processes for pre-employment/pre-hiring screenings, there is often less consistency for methods to investigate employee use of illegal substances after they’ve started.
-These unofficial policies range from “don’t ask don’t tell” where people are trusted to be discrete until something becomes a problem, to more regular testing and distrust for all.
+While there are generally well-documented processes for pre-employment/pre-hiring screenings, there is often less consistency in methods for investigating employee use of illegal substances after they’ve started.
+These unofficial policies range from “don’t ask, don’t tell,” where people are trusted to be discrete until something becomes a problem, to more regular testing and distrust for all.

 The former is definitely preferred by everyone except for the company’s lawyers–a jury probably wouldn’t be too favorable if they heard how an employer really didn’t take much effort to monitor activity, hoping something bad never happens.
 On the other end of things, companies may not have great morale if there was a constant expectation that everyone was always up to no good.